 Let’s jump right in.

-1. Don’t focus on maintaining your starting stack
+1. Don’t try to maintain your starting stack

 Multi-table tournaments are a marathon.
-You’ll play for hours before you approach the money, and at the final table the starting stack size will often be equivalent to less than 1 big blind.
+You’ll play for hours before you approach the money, and at the final table the starting stack size will often be worth less than 1 big blind.

-Consequently, it’s important to think about the value of your starting stack as distinct from the ‘real’ money cost of your entry.
-This should ‘free up’ your play early on, so to speak, so that your decisions aren’t influenced by the idea that the value of your chips is somehow tied to your tournament entry fee.
+Consequently, it’s important to think about the value of your starting stack as distinct from the real money cost of your entry.
+This should ‘free up’ your play early on so you can focus on making great decisions and not on protecting your starting stack.
+This gives you a better chance at growing your stack and making a deep run.